The Bankrate promise

 |Income-Contingent||Up to 25 years|

 If you have private student loans, your repayment term will be what you chose when you first applied.
-If you can’t afford that, though, the only way to get a longer term is to refinance your student loans.
+If you can’t afford that, though, you can refinance your student loans to get a longer term.

 Ultimately, though, the amount of time it’ll take you to pay off your pharmacy school debt will depend on how much you owe and your salary during the first stage of your career.